Dust3D-Modeling/10minuteseveryday/jeremyhu2016/README.md

 Dust3D software:
 https://github.com/huxingyi/dust3d

-Most of the models have been uploaded to Google Poly:
+Some of the models have been uploaded to Google Poly:
 https://poly.google.com/user/bs223tJuvTe

 License: